SupaGruen/StableDiffusion-CheatSheet/README.md

 This began as a personal collection of styles and notes.
 I was curious to see how the artists used in the prompts looked without the other keywords.

-[Download the zip file](https://github.com/SupaGruen/StableDiffusion-CheatSheet/releases) and use it as your own personal cheat sheet - **completely offline**.
+[Download the zip file](https://github.com/SupaGruen/StableDiffusion-CheatSheet/releases) and use it as your own personal cheat-sheet - **completely offline**.

 ## Artist Inspired Styles